jbenno/liquid/README.md

 ### Technology stack for crypto democracy
 #### Blockchain
-Immutable records, no single point of failure, tokenisation as built-in mechanics to incentivise consensus and other behaviour etc.; Distributed Autonomous Organisations (DAOs) and Distributed Idientites (DIs) deliver cooperative structure and governance for the processes.
+Immutable records, no single point of failure, tokenisation as built-in mechanics to incentivise consensus and other behaviour etc.; Distributed Autonomous Organisations (DAOs) and Decentralised Idientites (DIs) deliver cooperative structure and governance for the processes.

 #### Zero knowledge proofs
 Authenticity and integrity guaranteed through zero knowledge proofs